 All County employees and their family members are eligible for membership in the state chartered We Florida Financial (WE), formerly known as City County Credit Union (CCCU).
 The Credit Union provides members the opportunity to save for the future, take advantage of competitive loan programs and enjoy many free and low-cost services.
 Employees can also use direct deposit to have their paychecks sent to the Credit Union automatically or arrange for deposits to their Credit Union accounts through payroll deduction.

 Accounts are easily accessible through ATM machines located in several County buildings and through Call-24, a bank-by-phone system.
 WE has eight locations in Broward County.
 Visit a WE branch to open your account or call WE at 954-745-2400.
 Contact Payroll Central at email@example.com or 954-357-7190 regarding direct deposit or payroll deduction.

 Criminal background checks are conducted by the Safety and Occupational Health Section of the Risk Management Division for new hires and may be conducted for other employment related matters.

 Customer Service Professional Program

 This innovative program builds on basic SUNsational Service® training.
 Certification is obtained by demonstrating proficiency in seven critical service areas.
-College courses, Learning and Organizational Development courses, in-house training courses and life experiences are all eligible for acceptance by the Program Administrator.
-Within each service area, applicants must demonstrate proficiency in five competencies.
-An essay of at least 200 words is required for life experiences relating to the competency to which it will apply.
+Learning and Organizational Development courses, in-house training courses and life experiences are all eligible for acceptance by the Program Administrator.
+Within each service area, applicants must demonstrate proficiency in three competencies.
 Contact the Human Resources Division-Learning and Organizational Development Section at firstname.lastname@example.org or 954-357-6001 for additional information or visit CSPProgram@broward.org.